Geometry of geodesics through Busemann measures in directed last-passage percolation

 The present paper introduces a new framework that relates geometric properties of geodesics to analytic properties of a measure-valued stochastic process called the {\it Busemann process} or {\it Busemann measures}.
 These Busemann measures are Lebesgue-Stieltjes measures of generalized Busemann functions on the space of spatial directions, and the Busemann process is the associated family of distribution functions.
 This approach enables a study of the entire family of semi-infinite geodesics on a single event of full probability.

 We describe, in terms of the supports of the Busemann measures, the random exceptional directions in which uniqueness or coalescence of geodesics fails.
-Many of these results hold without further assumptions on the weight distribution, but this work also identifies key hypotheses that are equivalent to desirable coalescence and uniqueness properties of geodesics.
-These methods that do not require hypotheses on the weight distribution should also apply in related models such as FPP and stochastic Hamilton-Jacobi equations.
+Many of these results hold without further assumptions on the weight distribution.
+This work also identifies key hypotheses that are equivalent to desirable coalescence and uniqueness properties of geodesics.
+We expect that our methods will apply in related models including FPP and stochastic Hamilton-Jacobi equations.

-The best results come in the exactly solvable case with i.i.d.\ exponential weights when the new results are combined with previous work from \cite{Cou-11, Fer-Pim-05, Geo-Ras-Sep-17-ptrf-2}.
-This yields a complete characterization of the uniqueness and coalescence structure of all semi-infinite geodesics on a single event of full probability.
+In the exactly solvable case with i.i.d.\ exponential weights, when the new results are combined with previous work from \cite{Cou-11, Fer-Pim-05, Geo-Ras-Sep-17-ptrf-2}, this yields a complete characterization of the uniqueness and coalescence structure of all semi-infinite geodesics on a single event of full probability.
 Here is a summary: \begin{enumerate}[label={\rm(\roman*)}, ref={\rm\roman*}] \itemsep=3pt \item Every semi-infinite geodesic has an asymptotic direction. \item There exists a random countably infinite dense set of interior directions in which there are {\it exactly two} geodesics from each lattice site, a left geodesic and a right geodesic.
 These two families of left and right geodesics can be constructed from the Busemann process.
 Each family forms a tree of coalescing geodesics.